 Cancer often causes changes in memory, word retrieval, planning, organization, and the ability to multi-task.
 These changes can be frustrating and life altering, affecting quality of life and one’s ability to function.
 Fortunately, neurocognitive rehabilitation programs do exist and can help.
 This web chat will explore cancer-related brain fog and teach simple and effective evidence-based techniques to help people navigate their way back to thinking well.
+A great way to deal with pain is by visiting these pain management doctors melbourne fl.

 Heather Palmer, PhD, discussed symptoms, causes and solutions to cancer-related brain fog in this live web chat recorded on March 28th.